LucaTabone/bluemoss/README.md

-Before we dive into explaining both of these concepts, you may ask yourself why you may want to store scrape results in class instances in the first place?
+Before we dive into explaining both of these concepts, you may ask yourself why you may want to store scrape results as dataclass instances in the first place?
-- **type safety** - dataclass instances as used in this example come with typed parameters
+- **type safety** - Dataclass instances as used in this example enforce typed parameters.
-- **properties** -
+- **properties** - Sometimes we want our data transformations to take place inside the dataclass, e.g. through properties.
+Properties provide a simple way to derive data from the instance parameters of a class instance.
+By moving the data transformation step from the **Node.transform** parameter to a **dataclass property**, we make the transformation explicitly available to the dataclass.
+- **post_init** - The __post_init__ method that is available in Python dataclasses is yet another nice step to manipulate the instance parameters and therefore move the data transformation step partially or as a whole from the **Node.transform** parameter to the __post_init__ method of the dataclass.
 - **data exposure** -